 Public Vs Private Care

-- Wait times: public long; private short.
+- Wait times: public waits are long; private is typically fast.

-- Quality: public variable; private generally higher.
+- Quality: public is variable; private is generally higher.

 Insurance and Costs

-Basic health insurance typically runs JMD 20,000–50,000 (USD 135–330) per month; that covers many private clinic visits but may not cover all prescriptions.
+Basic health insurance runs JMD 20,000 to 50,000 (USD 135 to 330) per month.
+That covers many private clinic visits but may not cover all prescriptions.
+Without insurance, even a few private consultations at JMD 5,000 to 10,000 each adds up fast.

 Visas, Residency and Tax Considerations

-For retirees, tax exposure depends on status and income: statutory income over J$1,700,088 is taxed at 25% and over J$6,000,000 at 30%, while Jamaican law doesn’t tax Social Security though the U.S. may.
+For retirees, tax exposure depends on residency status and income type.
+Statutory income over J$1,700,088 is taxed at 25%, and income over J$6,000,000 is taxed at 30%, according to the Jamaica Tax Administration.
+Jamaican law does not tax Social Security, though the U.S. may still tax it on your end.

 Residency Application Requirements

-- Submit forms and biometric requirements at the consulate; processing times vary.
+- Submit forms and biometric requirements at the Jamaican consulate in the U.S. Processing times vary.

-- Note rates: statutory income taxed 25% over JMD 1,700,088, rising to 30% over JMD 6,000,000; SS income untaxed.
+- Key rates: statutory income is taxed at 25% over JMD 1,700,088, rising to 30% over JMD 6,000,000.
+Social Security income is untaxed by Jamaica.

 Tax Implications for Retirees